sajTempler/react-hooks/README.md

 ### useColorPair

-Generates color for background and calculates text color to have correct contrast from any string input.
+Generate background color and pick text color with correct contrast, from any string input.

 ```js
 import { useColorPair } from "@sajtempler/react-hooks";